Shinde has demanded home from BJP, talks in progress on portfolio allocation: Sena MLA | Politics

 - India

-Maharashtra Deputy Chief Minister Eknath Shinde has demanded the crucial home department from the BJP and talks on portfolio allocation are in the progress, Shiv Sena MLA Bharat Gogavale said on Friday.
+Maharashtra Deputy Chief Minister Eknath Shinde has demanded the crucial home department from the BJP and talks on portfolio allocation are in progress, Shiv Sena MLA Bharat Gogavale said.

 The winter session of the legislature will start in Nagpur, the state's second capital, from December 16.